juxor/afaq/markdown/secH5.md

 occasions that called for lending an attentive ear to the voice of the masses."_ [**Op.
 Cit.**, p.
 101]

- He quoted Krupskaya, a party member, on these party bureaucrats, the _"committeemen."_ Krupskaya stated that _"as a rule"_ they _"did not recognise any party democracy"_ and _"did not want any innovations.
+He quoted Krupskaya, a party member, on these party bureaucrats, the _"committeemen,"_ and how _"as a rule"_ they _"did not recognise any party democracy"_ and _"did not want any innovations.
 The 'committeeman' did not desire, and did not know how to, adapt himself to rapidly changing conditions."_ [quoted by Trotsky, **Op.
 Cit.**, p.
 101] This conservatism played havoc in the party during 1917, incidentally.
 It would be no exaggeration to argue that the Russian revolution occurred in spite of, rather